 The Story of Atlona: Atlona Looks Forward as a Company on the Move

-With the company’s 15th anniversary approaching, Atlona continues to accelerate from its humble beginnings to an enterprise solutions focused supplier for connected spaces.
+With the company celebrating its 15th anniversary in 2018, Atlona continues to accelerate from its humble beginnings to an enterprise solutions focused supplier for connected spaces.

 The commercial AV industry is in the midst of its most significant transformation to date.
 As more business and organizations move away from legacy and toward networked AV systems, there is clearly a need for complete, enterprise-based solutions.